 HCC Gay-Straight Alliance (GSA)

-The GSA (Gay-Straight Alliance) is a student organization, which functions as a welcoming and safe environment for straight, lesbian, gay, bisexual, transgendered and questioning (LGBTQ) students and staff.
+The GSA (Gay-Straight Alliance) is a student organization, which functions as a welcoming and safe environment for lesbian, gay, bisexual, transgender, questioning, and ally (LGBTQA) students and staff.
 The group provides support, education and leadership to the Highland College community.
-The group meets weekly and is open to any who wish to provide or receive support.
+The group meets bi-weekly and is open to any who wish to provide and/or receive support.

 Is the name of the theatre club on the HCC campus.
 Each year, this ensemble does fundraising through special play performances or other events using theatrical skills.
 These funds are then used to help pay registration and hotel fees to attend theatre festivals or other theatre-related events.
 Past theatre festivals attended were the American College Theatre Festival and the Association of Kansas Theatres.
 Any Highland Community College student can be a member of the Highland Student Theatre Company (HSTC) ensemble and attend the weekly board meetings.
 Interested students are encouraged to contact HSTC advisor Graham Cooper at 442-6089.